Medan: Economy

+There is a lively trade in live fruit bats (Pteropus, Cynopterus) in Sumatra.
+Research led by EcoVerde Global Consulting showed ongoing trade in the markets of Greater Median with 100s of bats being offered for sale, and higher numbers per capita in economically less affluent areas.

 Cuisine

 Medan is known as "the culinary heaven of Indonesia" for its variety of ethnic cuisines and prominent street hawkers.
 Prominent restaurants in Medan include Garuda and Uda Sayang (nasi padang and gulai), Sate Afrizal Amir (sate padang), Cahaya Baru (chapati and tandoori), OnDo Batak grill and Tesalonika (babi panggang (grilled pork) and saksang), Jalan Selat Panjang and Jalan Semarang (Chinese food), Jalan Pagaruyung (Indian and Malay food), and Jalan Padan Bulan (Batak food).
 Other major culinary destinations in Medan include Merdeka Walk, an outdoor area with a number of restaurants, and Pasar Rame, a daily outdoor market.

 The local cuisine in Medan comes from a variety of culinary traditions.
 Soto Medan is a savoury stew of mixed meats and coconut milk, usually served with rice and perkedel.
 Bika ambon, a popular local cake, is traditionally flavoured with pandanus, but can also be found in banana, durian, cheese, and chocolate flavours.
 Babi Panggang Karo, grilled pork dipped in blood curd, may be served with sambal andaliman made from local peppers.